At a glance

-Only TaxSlayer’s Premium plan features free audit support, which includes an over-the-phone consultation with an in-house tax professional who can answer any questions about correspondence you receive from the IRS or state revenue agencies.
-To get audit support with a lower-priced plan, you need to pay a one-time fee of $28.99 or seek help from another source.
+You need to upgrade past the Simply Free plan to get free audit support, which includes an over-the-phone consultation with an in-house tax professional who can answer any questions about correspondence you receive from the IRS or state revenue agencies.

 TaxSlayer doesn’t offer a refund bonus — you always receive the exact value of your federal refund, no more.
-By contrast, H&R Block offers a refund bonus up to 10% of the total refund (depending on the package you use) when you agree to receive at least $100 of it as a gift card from one or more online or brick-and-mortar retailers.
+By contrast, H&R Block offers a refund bonus of up to 5% of the total refund when you agree to receive at least $100 of it as an Amazon gift card.

-TaxSlayer does have free phone and email support for everyone, but its customer support system has several disadvantages: restricted operating hours, lack of a user-curated help center (such as TurboTax’s AnswerXchange), and a two-tiered, priority support system that pushes Free and Classic customers to the back of the line when Premium customers need help.
+TaxSlayer has free phone and email support for everyone, but its customer support system has several disadvantages: restricted operating hours, lack of a user-curated help center (such as TurboTax’s AnswerXchange), and a two-tiered priority support system that pushes Simply Free and Classic customers to the back of the line when Premium customers need help.
 Also, online live chat is only available to Premium customers.

-By contrast, H&R Block’s phone, email, and live chat support — including 24-hour support during the January-to-April tax season — is available to all customers, regardless of package.
-And, H&R Block has a network of more than 10,000 physical offices that offer in-person support, something TaxSlayer can’t provide.
+By contrast, H&R Block’s phone, email, and live chat support — including 24-hour support during tax season — is available to all customers, regardless of package.
+And H&R Block has a network of more than 10,000 physical offices that offer in-person support, something TaxSlayer can’t provide.

 Though TaxSlayer isn’t perfect, it offers opportunities for taxpayers at both ends of the spectrum, often at a lower cost than the competition.
-If you’ve been filing with a better-known program like H&R Block or TurboTax in the past, maybe it’s time to give TaxSlayer a closer look.
+If you’ve been filing with a better-known program like H&R Block or TurboTax, it may be time to give TaxSlayer a closer look.